 Reinsurance and Coinsurance.
-We limit our maximum loss exposure by reinsuring risks with other insurers under excess of loss and case-by-case

-("facultative") reinsurance agreements.
+We limit our maximum loss exposure by reinsuring risks with other insurers under excess of loss and case-by-case ("facultative") reinsurance agreements.
 Reinsurance agreements generally provide that the reinsurer is liable for loss and loss adjustment expense payments exceeding the amount retained by the ceding company.
 However, the ceding company remains primarily liable to the insured whether or not the reinsurer is able to meet its contractual obligations.
 Facultative reinsurance agreements are entered into with other title insurers when the transaction to be insured will exceed state statutory or self-imposed limits.
-Excess of loss reinsurance protects us from a loss from a single loss occurrence.
-Through March 1, 2015, our excess of loss coverage is split into two tiers.
-The first tier provides coverage for residential and commercial transactions up to \$100 million per loss occurrence, subject to a \$20 million retention per loss.
-The second tier provides additional coverage for commercial transactions in excess of \$100 million of loss per occurrence up to \$400 million per occurrence, with the Company participating at approximately 10%.
-We are currently in process of negotiating the terms and conditions of our 2015 - 2016 coverages, but do not expect there to be substantial changes in the terms and conditions.
+Excess of loss reinsurance coverage protects us from a large loss from a single loss occurrence.
+Through February 23, 2016, our excess of loss reinsurance coverage is split into two tiers.
+The first tier provides coverage for residential and commercial transactions up to \$100 million per loss occurrence, subject to a \$20 million retention per loss occurrence.
+The second tier provides additional coverage for commercial transactions in excess of \$100 million of loss per occurrence up to \$400 million per loss occurrence, with the Company participating at approximately 10%.
+We have not yet finalized the terms and conditions of our 2016 - 2017 coverages, but do not expect there to be substantial changes in the terms and conditions.